Jeanne Hébuterne: Loving Modigliani – A Novel by Linda Lappin

 I was instantly captivated and began researching her life and work—although not much material was available back then, as Jeanne played a minimal role in most biographies dedicated to Modigliani until quite recently… This may be because Jeanne was very reticent and taciturn.
 She also had many rivals who were jealous of her role as Modigliani’s chosen partner.
 Moreover, her family closed themselves in a shield of silence to protect their privacy and did not readily collaborate with scholars and biographers in the decade after her demise.

-Throughout the book I could feel your compassion for Jeanne, how much you gave voice to her experience and feelings.
+NW: Throughout the book, I could feel your compassion for Jeanne and how much you gave voice to her experience and feelings.
 What intrigued you about her?

 I wanted to write a historical novel about Jeanne and Modi, but I didn’t have that kind of detailed textual material for Jeanne Hébuterne, as Jeanne left only her artwork, and not much else, that we know – so the research took many years and many forms as more documentation came to light.